KumarHX/Agent007/docs/final.md

 <br>

 ## Approaches:
-- Breadth First Search:
+- Breadth First Search:<br>
-- Breadth first search will always find the most optimal solution, but it will do it rather slowly.
+Breadth first search will always find the most optimal solution, but it will do it rather slowly.
 Suppose there are 4 items on the map, each of these items will get expanded out with every single other item and generate every possible path.
 This will lead to 4*3*2*1 = 24 different combinations of item pickups.
 We store the total distance travelled of each run into a list and return the lowest score as the optimal solution.
 <br>
 <a href="url"><img src="BFStree.png" align="center" height="300" width="550" ></a>
 <br>